6 Steps to a More Photogenic Wedding

 3. Food and Cake

 Contrary to most people’s opinion, food and cake play a vital role in making your wedding more photogenic.
-Well prepared and served delicacies are some of the smaller details that can make your wedding photos stand out.
+Well-prepared and served delicacies are some of the smaller details that can make your wedding photos stand out.
 Therefore, take time to hire the best cooks and choose tasty recipes.
 When choosing a wedding cake, feel free to consult on social media and always bring your partner along.

 4. Catch Your Photographer up to Speed with The Order of Events

 If you are interested in making your wedding more photogenic, then you should be on one page with your photographer.
-This refers to catching her to speed with the order of events through a detailed timetable.
-If you have a wedding planner, you should ensure the two meet up and clarifies on what people will be doing at certain times.
+This refers to catching her up to speed with the order of events through a detailed timetable.
+If you have a wedding planner, you should ensure the two meet up and clarify on what people will be doing at certain times.
 This helps a photographer know which angles to capture.
 It also helps her know which guests to focus on, such as parents, siblings, and best friends.
+Check also:

 6. Smile and Enjoy

-Although my documentary photography style is discreet observation, if you are nervous about being in front of a camera, or if it is going to be your first-time you can consider having an engagement portrait session with your partner before the wedding.
+Although my documentary photography style is discreet observation, if you are nervous about being in front of a camera, or if it is going to be your first time you can consider having an engagement portrait session with your partner before the wedding.
 Being photographed takes some getting used to, and an engagement shoot can adequately prepare you for this.